pomdtr/sunbeam/docs/getting-started/usage.md

 {{#include ./dynamic-list.py}}
 ```

-Save this script as `file-browser.py`, make it executable using `chmod +x ./file-browser.py` and run `sunbeam run ./file-browser.py` to show the list.
+Save this script as `file-browser.py`, and run `sunbeam run python3 file-browser.py` to show the list.

 ### Adding Arguments